Cappadocia - a natural paradise in Turkey is written by The editorial staff, RejsRejsRejs.

 Therefore, it also seems very natural that in addition to the many caves up in the rocks, there are also a strip of underground cities.
 They were originally made as hiding places for locals so they could get away from the ravaging armies that came through in the 800-1200s on their way to or from the Middle East.

 The underground cities have subsequently been used as food stores and to fetch fresh water for the villages.

 One of the largest and most famous is Derinkuyu Underground City, where it is estimated that up to 20.000 people could have been crammed together on many floors underground.
 In cold rock caves via narrow rock stairs down into the depths.
 60 meters down - on several floors.
 With a strip of closing mechanisms in the form of giant pebbles to prevent outsiders.

-Fortunately, however, Derinkuyu has fresh water and air via wells and canals, and of course plenty of food, because it was already used at the time as a refrigerated storage place for food and drink.
+Fortunately, however, Derinkuyu has fresh water and air via wells and canals and of course plenty of food, because it was already used at that time as a refrigerated storage place for food and drink.

 It is quite fascinating to go down into the depths, and if you have claustrophobic tendencies, it is a good idea to omit the lower stone staircase, because it is long and low.

 How to stay in Cappadocia - hotel, camping and rooms

 There are really many different options for accommodation in Cappadocia.
 In Göreme alone, where a few thousand people live, there are over 400 hotels.
 Most are small family-run hotels, and many have no more than 10-20 rooms.

 Here are the editors' suggestions on how and where you can stay on your trip to Cappadocia: